actix/actix/README.rst

 ``[[socket]]`` Section Settings
 -------------------------------

-:program:`fectl` can manage inet sockets for worker processes. i.e. it can open listening socket and pass file descriptors into work via environment variable.
+:program:`fectld` can manage inet sockets for worker processes. i.e. it can open listening socket and pass file descriptors into work via environment variable.
 The allowable configuration values are as follows.